ebolyen/4cscc-lab-manual-microbit-makecode/book/_build/html/_sources/lessons/lesson-02-onboard-components/04-lesson-01-buttons.md

 ![makecode-buttons-04](assets/makecode-buttons-04.png)

 These blocks are not the same color as the other block, because they are the same.
-This means that they will be ignored unless you change the values in the dropdown menu.
+This means they will be ignored unless you change the values in the dropdown menu.

 ![makecode-buttons-05](assets/makecode-buttons-05.png)